 After some time, Matt realized he couldn’t do justice to both a career in music and his growing commitment to the practice and teaching of Yoga, and he chose to dedicate himself full time to teaching.
-He continued to study with Mary and apprenticed with her until her death in 2008.
+He continued to study with Mary until her passing in 2008.
 Since then, he has continued to study with senior teachers in the United States.
-Since 1999 he has traveled regularly to India to study with the Iyengars, most recently in 2013.
+Since 1999 he has travelled regularly to India to study with the Iyengars, most recently in 2013.

 For Matt, Yoga is an exploration of what it is to be alive, to be human.
 There is an affinity between the practice of Yoga and the study of music, or any art.
 As we work with the body, breath and mind, there is a process of refinement, of relaxation of effort, of reflection, and its expression is the fullness and freedom of one’s embodiment.
 In clarifying and quieting our mind, we become more attuned to ourselves and naturally experience our fundamental connection with others.

-Matt is also a practitioner of Buddhism, and has engaged in formal training in the Mountains and Rivers Order of Zen Buddhism since 2000.
-Matt is married to Institute faculty member Michelle LaRue; their daughter Elena was born in 2011.
+Matt is also a practitioner of Zen Buddhism.
+He is married to Institute faculty member Michelle LaRue; their daughter Elena was born in 2011.

 Intermediate Junior 1